phymucs/MOC-Detector/README.md

 # Abstract

 ​    The existing action tubelet detectors mainly depend on heuristic anchor box design and placement, which might be computationally expensive and sub-optimal for precise localization of action instances.
 In this paper, we present a new action tubelet detection framework, termed as **MovingCenter Detector (MOC-detector)**, by treating an action instance as a trajectory of moving points.

 ​    Based on the analysis that movement information could simplify and assist the action tubelet detection, our MOC-detector is decomposed into three crucial head branches:

-- (1) Center Branch for in- stance center detection and action recognition.
+- (1) Center Branch for instance center detection and action recognition.

 - (2) Movement Branch for movement estimation at adjacent frames to form moving point trajectories.